k-finken/HCIRA_Project/README.txt

     - The gesture the user needs to draw
     - Instructions on how to save the gesture by hitting RETURN/ENTER and to restart by hitting TAB buttons
     - Number of trials/samples remaining for that gesture

+To view collected data from the README:
+    - Unzip the zip file titled "Data-Collected-and-forms"
+    - Open each user file to see all data for the anonymous users
+    - Open folder called "ConsentForms" and all of them are stored as pdf's inside

 Note: the software was written to have 6 consecutive users enter their samples.
 Restarting the program will overwrite the dataset.
 All code for data collection is in data-collect.py.